peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

-# Professional Scala development in Sublime
+# Professional Scala development in Sublime Text

 When I started programming in Scala, I started off in IntelliJ.
 Why shouldn't you?
-Everybody uses it, or at least my direct collegues at Xebia, and is has so many features, it is so powerfull.
+Everybody uses it, or at least my direct collegues at Xebia, and is has so many features, it is so powerful.
 Why would you ever want anything else?

 What quickly surprised me was how much it was able to annoy me.
-It is not the best looking editor, but with all the upsides it has, I'm willing to take that for granted.
-The performance however, I find unexceptable.
-It made my brand new top of the line MacBook feel like a seven year old budget laptop.
-And yes, even after I increased both the heap and stack memory limitation to far beyond reasonable it constantly found reasons to randomly freese for periods which easily reached half a minute.
-And what's up with redifining every single shortcut instead of using the operation system's defaults?
+It made my brand-new top-of-the-line MacBook feel like a seven-year-old budget laptop, even after increasing the heap and stack memory limitation to far beyond reasonable.
+And what's up with redefining every single shortcut instead of using the operation system's defaults?

-I'm just going to stop here, I can go on and on about what's wrong with IntelliJ, but for me it was clear an alternative was needed.
 Then I heard about some collegues using Sublime Text, I used it for some hobby projects in RoR, Python and PHP and absolutely loved it, so why not use it for Scala.
 It can't compare with IDE's on feature level, but it is such a joy to work in, you just can't not fall in love with it.

 ![Multiline editing][multiline-json]

 > "What just happened?
 Did you just edit 1.700 lines simultaneously in a 40.000+ lines big json file?"

 Well, 1.765 to be exact, but yes I did.
-But it's not that big of a deal in Sublime land.
-And this is just barely touching the surface.
-The thing with Sublime is, it is way more powerful then you would imagine it to be, they just kind of hid it away a bit.
+This kind of thing is no big deal in Sublime land, and this is just barely touching the surface.
+The thing with Sublime Text is, it is way more powerful then you would imagine it to be, they just kind of hide it away.

 ## Time to begin

-There are a few things you need to do to make Sublime even more awesome and suited for Scala, so let's get started.
+There are a few things you need to do to make Sublime Text even more awesome and suited for Scala, so let's get started.

 ### SBT